+DBEND,{ base

+baseidlist

+transid } ,text,mode,status,textlen

-DBEND, $\left\{\begin{array}{l} base \\ base idlist \\ transid \end{array}\right\}$, text, mode, status, textlen base is the name of the array used as the base parameter when opening the database.
+base is the name of the array used as the base parameter when opening the database.
 The first element of the array must contain the base ID returned by DBOPEN.
 (Refer to DBOPEN for more information about the base ID.)
-Use with DBEND mode 1 or 2.

-baseidlist is the name of an integer array containing the list of base IDs which are involved in a multiple database transaction.
-Use with DBEND mode 3 or 4, and set the first two halfwords to binary zeroes.
-The layout of this array is shown here (each element is a halfword, or two bytes):

-shown here (cach clement is a narrora, or two sytes).
-Element Contents 1-2 Must be set to binary zeroes.
+Use with DBEND mode 1 or 2. baseidlist is the name of an integer array containing the list of base IDs which are involved in a multiple database transaction.
+Use with DBEND mode 3 or 4 and set the first two halfwords to binary zeroes.
+The layout of this array i shown here (each element is a halfword, or two bytes): Element Contents 1-2 Must be set to binary zeroes.
 3 The number of base IDs involved in the multiple database transaction.
 Must be a number between 1 and 15, inclusive.
-4- n Base IDs of the databases involved in the transaction.
+4 - n Base IDs of the databases involved in the transaction.
 Base ID is the first halfword of the base parameter used to call TurboIMAGE intrinsics. transid is the name of the integer array containing the two-halfword transaction ID.
 The transaction ID was returned by DBBEGIN mode 3 or 4.
-Use with DBEND mode 3 or 4, and do not set the first two halfwords to binary zeroes. text is an array up to 256 halfwords long which contains user ASCII or binary data to be written to the log file as part of the DBEND log record. mode must be an integer equal to $1, 2, 3$, or 4 .
+Use with DBEND mode 3 or 4, and do not set the first two halfwords to binary zeroes. text is an array up to 256 halfwords long which contains user ASCII or binary data to be written to the log file as part of the DBEND log record. mode must be an inte eger equal to 1, 2, 3, or 4.
 Mode 1: End of static transaction.
-Mode 2: Write contents of the logging buffer in memory to disk, and end the static transaction.

-Mode 3: End of multiple database transaction.
+- Mode 2: Write contents of the logging buffer in memory to disk, and end the static transaction. - Mode 3:End of multiple database transaction.
 If user logging is enabled for the databases, mode 3 generates multiple entries in the log file in order to mark multiple database transactions.
 For example, assume that base IDs 11, 12, and 13 are involved in a multiple database transaction.
 DBEND mode 3 (with base IDs 11, 12, and 13 specified in the baseidlist parameter) generates the following log record sequence: